 What is Keratoconus?

 Keratoconus is a medical condition that affects the shape of the cornea.
 The cornea is the clear surface of the eye that normally has a perfectly rounded shape.
 When keratoconus is present, this dome shape is compromised and the cornea begins to bulge outward and make it difficult for the individual to be able to focus on objects.
 As the condition progression, the person can experience blurred vision, as well as glares and halos, especially in the presence of bright lights.

 How is Keratoconus Treated?

-In order to treat keratoconus, the weakened and misshapen cornea needs to be replaced with the help of corneal surgery.
+In order to treat keratoconus, the weakened and misshapen cornea needs to be replaced with the help of corneal scar treatment.
 Today, there are many advanced corneal surgeries available that enable eye surgeons to implant a new intraocular lens into the eye in order to restore the person’s vision.